ilanco/ilanco.dev/content/en/about.md

 ---
-title: About Me
+title: "About Me"
-description: 'About me'
+description: "About me"
-author: 'Ilan Cohen'
 ---

 Hi, my name is Ilan and I help people solve problems.
 At the moment, I'm doing this as a Senior Technical Services Engineer at MongoDB.